hybridgroup/taskmapper-basecamp/README.md

 # taskmapper-basecamp

-This is the provider for interaction with [basecamp](http://www.basecamphq.com) using [taskmapper](http://ticketrb.com)
+This is the [TaskMapper][] adapter for interaction with [Basecamp Classic][]

-# Basecamp Setup
+## Setup

-Basecamp's API access is disabled by default on their accounts.
-You will have to go to the account page and enable it.
+By default, API access is disabled on Basecamp accounts.
+You will have to  go into the account page to enable it:

 1. From the dashboard, click the "Account (Upgrade/Invoices)" tab in the right hand side.
 2. Scroll down to the Basecamp API section.
 (It should be near the bottom, second-to-last.)